Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 Investing early on is a forward-thinking way to grow your money and meet your financial goals.
 Consider these three ways your money can work for you:

 A key reason to invest is to keep your nest egg growth faster than rising inflation rates.
 Based on the Consumer Price Index (CPI), inflation rates reflect the rising costs of basic needs, such as food and clothing.
-Consider this: $20 in 1980 had the same buying power that $55.70 has today.
-If you invest, you’re more likely to grow your savings at a similar or higher rate – making it easier for you to afford your expenses when you retire.
+Consider this: $20 in 1980 had the same buying power as $58.50 in 2016.
+If you invest, you have the potential to grow your savings at a similar or higher rate – making it easier for you to afford your expenses when you retire.

 When you select an investment with compounding interest, your earnings take on a cumulative effect.
 With compound interest, the interest accrues on both the principal and the previously accumulated interest – as opposed to simple interest, where only the principal earns interest.
 To learn how to calculate compound interest, imagine you’ve invested $1,000 for a year at a five percent rate.
 You would make $50 in that first year.
 But in the second year, you’d multiply $1,050 by 1.05 to get the new total, $1,102.50.
 With compounding interest, each year more interest accrues than in the previous year.
 The longer it stays invested, the more its value will grow.